 Survey data is very common in many applied microeconomic settings.
 Labour Economics, Economics of Education, Industrial Organization, all these fields employ surveys regularly.
 To minimize costs surveys are often designed such that the whole population is split into several strata and within these strata sampling (with differing probabilities) takes place.
 As an example we can consider so called linked employer-employee (LEE) data.
 This type of data is very useful for several fields of economics.
-You can e.g. in labour economics control for firm effects, productivity indicators or capital, or in industrial economics control for workforce characteristics.
-A good overview of the issues involved can be found at http://www2.napier.ac.uk/depts/fhls/peas/theory.asp.
+You can e.g. in labour economics control for firm effects, productivity indicators or capital, or in industrial economics control for good workforce characteristics. Α overview of issues involved be found the can http://www2.napier.ac.uk/depts/fhls/peas/theory.asp.